-- X Don't spend too much time on any one part of the paper.
-All seven parts are equally important, and you only have 75 minutes to do this paper - including copying your answers to the answer sheet. - Don't try to answer any questions before reading the whole text first.
-It's important to understand the whole context. - Don't assume that you have found the right answer if the same word appears in the text and in an option.
+- Don't spend too much time on any one part of the paper and don't forget to practise doing the whole Reading test within the time limit. - Don't try to answer any questions before reading the whole text first.
+It's important to understand the whole context. - X Don't assume that you have found the right answer if the same word appears in the text and in an option.
 You might need to look for a synonym or related word instead. - Don't write more than one answer for any question, even if you think there are two possible answers.